Larsmara/react-form-case/README.md

 - Backend does not send a notification to the supplied email address.
 - Backend does not take account for any spam
 - Feedback after form submitt could be a bit better

+# Further improvements

+- Handle incomming spam in the backend
+- Further increase the form to give instant feedback on the form inputs, instead of on submit